SAMMISolutions/docs/doc_posts/_components/core.md

 ### Deck

 If you press `Add new Deck` button, a new empty deck will be added to SAMMI Core.
 Double click on the deck to open it.\
-Every deck is active at all times (unless manually disabled) in SAMMI Core.
+Every deck is active at all times (unless disabled) in SAMMI Core.
 It does not matter if your SAMMI Deck is currently connected to a different deck.\
 You can check `Disable Deck` in your main menu to deactivate your deck and all its buttons.

 {% include image.html w="50" src="deck.png" alt="Deck with a button" %}